waikup/WakeUp-old/README.md

 If we get a prize in the Hackathon we would love to make the product, WakeUp, a reality.
 We'd love to be able to finance the first batch of devices and sell them.
 Given the cheap components we use, we could sell it for less than $50, so it could be a mass product.

-Ww think it is a product people will love and use every day.
+We think it is a product people will love and use every day.
 We would love to get feedback in the Hackathon and make it a reality.

 ## 7. Video